-Please fill out the Overload Request form to request permission for a credit overload.
+Please fill out the Overload Request Form below to request permission for more credits than allotted.
 This form obtains electronic signatures through DocuSign.
 Please be sure to read the guidelines provided on the second page of the form.

 Approved credit overloads are processed three weeks after the formal registration period begins.
-Approved credit overloads for Fall 2021 will be processed starting on Monday, May 10, 2021, and you will receive a personalized confirmation email.
+Approved credit overloads for Spring 2023 will be processed starting on Monday, December 5, 2022, and you will receive a personalized confirmation email.

-Credit overloads must be requested and approved by the Associate Dean using an Overload Request Form.
+Credit overloads must be requested and approved by the Associate Dean of Undergraduate Programs using the Overload Request Form.
 A petition to the Committee on Standing of Students may be required so please be sure to review the second page of the Overload Request form for appropriate GPA requirements.

 Important: Do not take approval of an overload request for granted.
 All overload requests must present compelling educational reasons for the overload.
 Accelerating the completion of a degree program or the completion of multiple credentials is not a sufficient reason.